openfaas/openfaas.github.io/_posts/2021-11-05-long-running-jobs.md

       com.openfaas.scale.max: 1
 ```

-The function's handler is written in Go and reads the `handler_wait_duration` environment variable to determine the wait period to simulate.
+The test function's handler is written in Go and reads the `handler_wait_duration` environment variable to determine the wait period to simulate.

+> Note that `handler_wait_duration` is not built into OpenFaaS, but is just a way for us to configure our test function.

 ```go
 package function